Keegan Allen: Career

 Allen's passion in his younger years tended towards photography, cinematography and other roles behind the camera.
 However, at age 13, he landed his first paid job for a small, non-speaking role in a documentary for Animal Planet.
 In 2010, Allen appeared in an episode of Nickelodeon's TV show Big Time Rush.
 Shortly after, he began playing the recurring role of Toby Cavanaugh, the love interest of Spencer Hastings (Troian Bellisario), on the ABC Family (later Freeform) mystery series Pretty Little Liars.

 In addition to acting, Allen is an accomplished photographer who has published two photography books.
-In 2015, "life.love.beauty" was released."
+In 2015, life.love.beauty was released.
 The Ingram and Publishers Weekly bestselling book, in Allen's words, "Takes you on a photographic voyage through my life so far."
-In 2018, Allen published "HOLLYWOOD: Photos and Stories from Foreverland."
+In 2018, Allen published HOLLYWOOD: Photos and Stories from Foreverland.

 In 2017, Allen released a digital-only music single, "Million Miles Away."
 Also in 2017, he started the podcast Foreverland, about his life, interests and experiences.
 In 2014, he appeared as a celebrity guest at the Super Smash Bros.
 Invitational 2014.

-On February 19, 2020, it was announced that Allen was cast as Liam Walker the brother of Cordell Walker in The CW crime drama series Walker reboot.
+On February 19, 2020, it was announced that Allen was cast as Liam Walker, the brother of Cordell Walker, in The CW crime drama reboot series Walker.